 - Use Field Procedures to automate encryption and decryption

 - Restrict and mask field level access by user or group

 - Meet compliance requirements with effective key management and audit trails

-In the webinar, you’ll see our Encryption for IBM i [formerly Crypto Complete] solution for IBM i.
-Encryption for IBM i will automatically create and manage the FieldProcs needed for encrypting your database fields.
-Our software also includes the security controls, key management, and detailed logging needed to pass audits and meet privacy regulations.
+In the webinar, you’ll see our Powertech Encryption for IBM i solution.
+Powertech Encryption will automatically create and manage the FieldProcs needed for encrypting your database fields.
+Powertech Encryption also includes the security controls, key management, and detailed logging needed to pass audits and meet privacy regulations.

 There is no better time to encrypt sensitive data on your IBM i.
-Register and watch today.
+Watch the webinar today!

 Alright, well, good day, everybody.
 Welcome to our session on encryption on IBM i, with a focus on a newer technology, I shouldn't say completely new, but a newer technology called Field Procedures that assist us with encrypting far more easily than we've been able to do in the past.

 My name is Robin Tatam, I'm the Director of Security Technologies here at HelpSystems.
 I'm going to be your guide today as we discuss some of these features, the pros and cons of different things, and certainly invite you to ask any questions that you have in the chat window of the WebEx.
 If you don't see that, click the little speech bubble icon, then it should be displayed for you.